 What is the difference between the Micro-Grant Program and the Independent Artists (IA) program?
 IA grants are typically for projects that are bigger in scope, duration and impact, so the grant amounts are higher.
 There are two IA deadlines per year (March 15 and October 1), while there is a Micro-Grant Program deadline on the first of every month.
 The turn-around time for the Micro-Grant Program is much faster.
 If your project happens before the next IA deadline and it is small-scale and time-sensitive, then it may be a good fit for the Micro-Grant Program.
-How much can Maximum funding available in a 12-month period is: I apply for? \$1,000 for individual artists \$2,000 for arts organizations and collectives How often can I apply?
+How much can I apply for?
+Maximum funding available in a 12-month period is: \$1,000 for individual artists \$2,000 for arts organizations and collectives How often can I apply?
 Applicants cannot receive more than the maximum funding available in any 12-month period.
 Applicants can only apply unsuccessfully a maximum of twice in any 12- month period.
-If on July 1, 2022 you were unsuccessful, you can apply again as early as August 1, 2022.
-However, if you are declined again, the soonest you can apply for a micro-grant is July 1, 2023.
+If on July 1, 2024 you were unsuccessful, you can apply again as early as August 1, 2024.
+However, if you are declined again, the soonest you can apply for a micro-grant is July 1, 2025.
 The Micro-Grant Program has a deadline on the 1 st of every month.
 The online application form is typically opened for applications by the 11th of the previous month.
 For example, an April 1 st deadline would start accepting applications on March 11 th .
 Who can apply?
 Professional artists and arts professionals , working independently or collaboratively, who are Saskatchewan residents and Canadian citizens, or permanent residents, can apply.
 Professional arts organizations and collectives whose primary centre of operations is in Saskatchewan can also apply.
 What is a professional artist?
-SK Arts exists to support the work of professional artists and arts organizations for the benefit of all people in this province, but we acknowledge there are many different ways to define the term professional artist.
-We believe that a professional artist makes a significant ongoing commitment to developing their artistic practice, which can be demonstrated in a variety of ways.
-For the purposes of
+SK Arts exists to support the work of professional artists and arts organizations for the benefit of all people in this province, but we acknowledge there are many different ways to define the term professional artist .
+SK Arts is also aware that this term may not be recognized in some cultures and that people from diverse backgrounds may define the term differently.